mike-rankin/ESP32-C3_Sensor_Ring/README.md

 # ESP32-C3_Sensor_Ring
-Unfortunately this Arduino based ESP32 Sensor Ring is not an open source project but the customer did give permissions to post images and adescription of the hardware.<br/>
+Unfortunately this Arduino based ESP32 Sensor Ring is not an open source project but the customer did give permissions to post images and a description of the hardware.<br/>
 The specs are:<br/>
 * ESP32-C3 Processor<br/>
 * 0.49" 64x32 i2c Oled display<br/>